 We’re making sure our guests have a clean + safe stay while at our hotels

 The Beachcomber Hotel Group has a longstanding commitment to cleanliness and safety for our employees and guests.
 We continue this commitment during the public health crisis.
+During this time, our regular stayover service from housekeeping and our continental breakfast will be suspended until normal operations resume.
+If you would like to request additional in-room amenities, please contact our front desk and we will safely assist you as quickly as possible.
 The following health and safety guidelines represent best practices in accordance with CDC guidelines.
 It is anticipated that these guidelines and protocols will evolve based on the recommendations of public health authorities and must be done in compliance with any federal, state and local laws.
 Please contact our front desk should you have any questions or concerns regarding your visit!

 To keep us all healthy & safe, please follow these State and County guidelines:

 If you are experiencing signs of flu, PLEASE do not come in!

 Wearing a facemask is REQUIRED by the County when around others.
 If you have to cough or sneeze, do it into your elbow.
 THEN DOUBLE CHECK RULE #1

 When shopping, dining, walking, hiking or any activity, please maintain a 6-FOOT BARRIER! between you and others or your group and others.